Shipping Fast With Continuous Deployment

 Continuous Deployment also allows you to introduce standards and best practices focused on improving the overall performance of the application, such as leveraging Hermes to optimize app startup time.
 With all the steps required for the deployment in a single place, you can ensure that all releases are done the same way and enroll company-wide standards.

-Ship to users with a CD setup that makes the build and generates the changelog
+Establish a CD setup that makes the build and generates the changelog

 Another way is to use a pre-existing tool in which the developers have handled the majority of use cases.
-Our favorite one is fastlane - a set of modular utilities written in Ruby that let you build your iOS and Android applications by writing a set of instructions in a configuration file.
+Our favorite one is fastlane - a set of modular utilities written in Ruby that lets you build your iOS and Android applications by writing a set of instructions in a configuration file.

 After you have successfully built your binaries, it is time to deploy them to their destination.
-Again, you can either upload the files to a desired service (e.g. App Store) manually or using a tool that will take care of that for you.
-For the same reasons as before, we prefer to use an existing solution - in this case, AppCenter by Microsoft.
+Again, you can either upload the files to the desired service (e.g.App Store) manually or use a tool that will take care of that for you.
+For the same reasons as before, we prefer to use an existing solution – in this case, AppCenter by Microsoft.

 AppCenter is a cloud service with tooling for the automation and deployment of your application.
 Its biggest advantage is that many of the settings can be configured from the graphical interface.
 It is much easier to set up the App Store and Play Store deployments this way, rather than working with uploads from the command line.

 For the purpose of this article, we will use fastlane and AppCenter in CircleCI pipelines to fully automate the process of app delivery to the final users.
+Then, we will dive into the EAS Submit.

 Note: Describing the ins and outs of the setup would make this article too long.
 That’s why we have chosen to refer only to the specific documentation.
-Our goal is to provide you with an overview, and not a step-by-step guide, since the final config will be different for each project.
+Our goal is to provide you with an overview, and not a step-by-step guide since the final config will be different for each project.

 Setting up fastlane